Bjarnos/SelfbotDocs/docs/Services/BotService.md

 ```py
 BotService.login(username : str, password : str, params : dict) -> bool
 ```
 This function allows you to log in to your account, so that you can begin with using your selfbot.
-Returns True or False, True is login succesful and False is login failed.
+Returns True or False, True means login succesful and False means login failed.
 ```py
 # Example code
 from ChatSelfbot import BotService